puru02/django-anymail/docs/esps/postmark.rst

 Postmark
 ========

-Anymail integrates with the `Postmark`_ transactional email service, using their `HTTP email API`_.
+Anymail integrates with the ActiveCampaign `Postmark`_ transactional email service, using their `HTTP email API`_.

 .. sidebar:: Alternatives